cherukuriryan/f25-team6/README.md

 # f25-team6
- JesusGarcia-Milestone1

-Ryan Cherukuri
- main
 ## Title
 > SpartanPro

 ## Team Members
- JesusGarcia-Milestone1
 > Jesus Garcia-Medina
 > Ryan Cherukuri

 ## Description
 > SpartanPro helps students connect with peer tutors across a wide range of classes.
-Students can schedule sessions at the times that fit their schedules, making tutoring more flexible and accessible.
+Students can schedule sessions at times that fit their schedules, making tutoring flexible and accessible.
 By matching students with fellow Spartans who are comfortable with the material, SpartanPro creates a supportive community where everyone can succeed.
-We are building this app to make sure no student has to struggle alon, especially in challenging courses where tutoring is scarce.
+We are building this app to make sure no student has to struggle alone, especially in challenging courses where tutoring is scarce.

 ## App Functions

-> Provider
+### Provider
-    > Create/Modify customer profile - Register as a tutor
+> Create/Modify customer profile – Register as a tutor
-    > Create Services - Post their availibilty for tutoring sessions
+> Create Services – Post availability for tutoring sessions
-    > View Customer Statistics - View number of tutoring sessions, hours tutored, most tutored subjects, and view reviews
+> View Customer Statistics – View total sessions, hours tutored, most-tutored subjects, and average rating
-    > Reply to reviews - Tutors will be able to reply to reviews
+> Reply to reviews – Tutors will be able to reply to reviews

-> Ryan Cherukuri

-> Jesus Garcia-Medina

-## Description
-> Our application is a tutoring service called SpartanPro.
-This application exists so students may be able to acquire tutoring sessions for classes that may not have tutoring offered by the school.
-Our application also allows students to work around the tutors flexible hours compared to strict school tutoring hours.
-SpartanPro will be a useful tool for students who simply want 1 0n 1 tutoring, compared to group sessions schools usually offer.

-## App Functions
-Customer (the user with the customer role):
+### Customer (the user with the customer role)

-1. Create/modify customer profile:
-      The customer shall be able to click their profile button, where their info will be displayed with an edit button to make changes. (email, password and subjects)
+1. **Create/modify customer profile:** The customer can click their profile button, where their info will be displayed with an edit button to make changes (email, password, subjects).

-2. View available services:
-     To view tutors for a certain subject, the customer will need to click on the profile button and under their profile info there will be a long list of subjects where the customer can click a + button to turn it into a check.
-A checked subject means when the customer returns to the homescreen, those specific subjects tutors will be listed.
+2. **View available services:** To view tutors for a subject, the customer can click on the profile button and see a list of subjects to select.
+Checked subjects will determine which tutors are listed on the homescreen.

-3. Subscribe to available services:
-     Alongside being able to subscribe to the subjects to show available tutors, the customer will also be able to click on a tutor's profile from the homescreen to book a tutoring time.
+3. **Subscribe/book sessions:** Customers can subscribe to subjects and also book sessions directly from a tutor’s profile on the homescreen.
+4. **Write reviews for subscribed services:** After completing a tutoring session, customers can write a review for their tutor by clicking on the tutor’s profile and selecting *Leave a Review*.
+This ensures reviews are authentic.
 4. Write reviews for subscribed services:
      Only after a completed tutoring session will a customer be able to write a review for a tutor.
 The customer will be able to click on their previous tutor's profile, where they will be able to find a "leave a review" button.
 This will eliminate the chance of false reviews. main